 Lalov, Teatro Lirico, D’Europa

-„The Sofia Sinfonietta enjoyed the privilege of giving the main concert of the week under Emir Nurhanovich, a guest conductor from Bosnia and Herzegovina.
-Haydn’s Symphony No 9 was an impressive interpretational prelude to the festive atmosphere which reigned the packed hall.
+„The Sofia Sinfonietta enjoyed the privilege of giving the main concert of the week under Emir Nuhanovich, a guest conductor from Bosnia and Herzegovina.
+Beethoven’s Symphony No 9 was an impressive interpretational prelude to the festive atmosphere which reigned the packed hall.
 The dialogues with the orchestra were calm and controlled, especially due to the conductor’s excellence who directed the orchestra with a clear gesture, elegance and interpretational precision of Beethoven’s style“.

 Svetoslav Dermendjiev, Musical Horizons magazine, No 5/2005